-Rollins appeared on 9.4 percent of ballots cast by the BBWAA in his first year of eligibility in 2022, which keeps him on the ballot for at least another year.
+Rollins appeared on 9.4 percent of ballots cast by the BBWAA in his first year of eligibility in 2022 and 12.9% in '23, which keeps him on the ballot for at least another year.
 (Players must hit the 5 percent mark to remain on the ballot for up to 10 years of eligibility.)

 There are many reasons why he deserves serious consideration.
 Rollins finished his career with 2,455 hits.
 He won the National League Most Valuable Player Award in 2007, batting .296 with 30 home runs, 94 RBIs and an .875 OPS.
 He won four Gold Glove Awards and one Silver Slugger Award.
 He made three NL All-Star teams and earned MVP votes in five seasons.
 He helped the Phillies win a World Series, two NL pennants and five consecutive NL East titles.
 He was brilliant defensively.

 Rollins compares well to other Hall of Fame shortstops, too.
 His career bWAR ranks 25th all time among shortstops, better than six Hall of Fame shortstops, including Phil Rizzuto.

 Utley’s career bWAR ranks 15th among second basemen, better than 12 Hall of Fame second basemen, including Jackie Robinson.
 Utley’s 62.0 bWAR from 2004-14 ranked third behind only Albert Pujols (76.2 WAR) and Adrián Beltré (63.3 WAR).
 Miguel Cabrera (59.3) and Alex Rodriguez (52.2) rounded out the top five.
 In other words, Utley was one of the most dominant players in baseball for more than a decade.
 That alone should make him a strong Hall of Fame candidate.

 Utley will appear on the Hall of Fame ballot for the first time in 2024.